santosh-gh/k8s-11/README.md

     Also benefits in moving the repeated parts of the config across resources to the overlays layer to easily manage those configs.

-    There are 2 approches using Helm and Kustomization togeteher:
+    There are 2 approches for using Helm and Kustomize togeteher:

-    1. Template First Approach
+    1. Template First

        Pros: Can fully utilize helm features.

        Cons: No release versioning and rollbacks.

-    2. Overlay First Approach
+    2. Overlay First

        Pros: Helm’s packaging and versioning
              Release versioning and rollbacks

         Cons: Limited helm benefits

 # Steps